Welcome to our Tips Page!

 6. Your text should be in this area now (put in a subject in the subject line and address the email to all of your friends)

 (Special Note: if you don't want everyone else in the world to get your address book, send the mail to yourself and "bcc" or blind carbon copy everyone in your address book.
-This way, nobody else can see who you sent this to as I have done in this memo)
+This way, nobody else can see who you sent the email to.)

-Tip #3 - Blocking email messages (Outlook Express)
+Tip #3 - Blocking email messages (Microsoft Outlook)

 If you constantly get email advertisements in your email inbox, you're not alone.
 Some of these messages can be blocked either by blocking the sender, or blocking certain text in the body of the message.
-To block the sender in Outlook Express, click on "Message" at the top in the menubar, then click on "Block Sender" and this should block any further emails from that same person.
+To block the sender in Outlook, right-click on "Message" in the message list, then click on"Spam" and then click "Block Sender" and this should block any further emails from that same person.
 You've probably seen that some of these messages are the same, but from different people each day.
 This is the spammer's way to "unblock" themselves from your list.
 So you might want to find some keywords and block those as well.
 To do that you must first recognize if the words in the email are text or a picture.
 Your email cannot block text within a picture and this is another way spammers are getting around these means of blocking them.
 To check if it is a picture or text, open the email and try to right-click on an area of the advertisement.
 If it is a picture, you'll have the option to "copy picture", however, if it is actually text, you should be able to highlight some of the text.
 If you can highlight any of the keywords, like viagra, or refinance, you can block these types of messages by following these steps:

-1. Click "Tools" from the menubar at the top of the Outlook Express inbox
+1. Click "Rules" from the Home tab at the top of Outlook

-6. In the third box "3." click on the blue text "Contains specifi words" and in the new dialog box, type those keywords like "viagra" or "mortgage" and select "add" each time you add a word.
-You can add as many words as you want, but use caution so you don't start deleting emails from your friends or family.
-ALSO NOTE: USING THIS FEATURE CAN CAUSE GOOD EMAILS TO BE DELETED IF THESE EMAILS CONTAIN THE SAME WORDS YOU ADDED TO THAT LIST.
-IF YOU KNOW HOW TO CREATE A NEW FOLDER IN OUTLOOK EXPRESS, YOU CAN CREATE ONE AND CALL IT "SPAM" AND SEND YOUR EMAIL TO THIS FOLDER RATHER THAN DELETE IT.
-YOU CAN ALSO ALWAYS GO IN AND MODIFY THIS RULE.
+NOTE: USING THIS FEATURE CAN CAUSE GOOD EMAILS TO BE DELETED IF THESE EMAILS CONTAIN THE SAME WORDS YOU ADDED TO THAT LIST.
+IF YOU KNOW HOW TO CREATE A NEW FOLDER IN OUTLOOK, YOU CAN CREATE ONE AND CALL IT "SPAM" AND SEND YOUR EMAIL TO THIS FOLDER RATHER THAN DELETE IT.
+YOU CAN ALSO ALWAYS GO IN AND MODIFY THIS RULE LATER IF NEEDED.

 You may or may not know that there are dozens of keyboard shortcuts to make things easier.
 First, what is a keyboard shortcut?
 A keyboard shortcut is a set of keystrokes that is designed to perform a task.
 For example, if you have some text highlighted on your computer, you can press and hold the CTRL key and then press the "C" key on your keyboard to perform the "copy" function.
 This will copy the text to an invisible place on your computer called your clipboard.
 It is stored on your clipboard until something else takes its place.
 You can then paste this text to a different place on your computer, like into an email or document.
 CTRL+C is just one shortcut and there are so many more that will save you time.
 Here's a short list: